 “She won’t let me!”
 Everyone looks to Jac who’s mutely crying.
 “See,” Jon says in exasperation.
 “She can’t let it go…”

 “I can’t help it,” Jac laments, looking to Spencer.
 “How do you just decide not to be hurt when someone you love is such a dumbass?”

 Everyone’s taken off guard with this plea that’s completely pointed at Spencer, and me…

 “Jac, don’t go there,” I warn.

-“Why,” she looks to me.
+“Why,” she looks at me.
 “You’re still in love with Spencer and she’s still in love with you.”
 She looks back at Spencer.
 “Tell me that this…” Jac gestures to me and Erin.
 “Doesn’t hurt.”

 Spencer doesn’t know what to say.
-No one does.